polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ![Hyperlambda evaluator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg)

+If you put your cursor on an empty line and click CTRL+SPACE or FN+CONTROL+SPACE on a Mac, you will be given autocomplete, allowing you to easily see which slots are available for you.

 Logically the Hyperlambda evaluator will signal each nodes in your Hyperlambda code sequentially, assuming all of your nodes are referencing an `ISlot` class, unless the node's name starts with a _"."_ or has an empty name.